GDV373/BookAService/README.md

 The about page is available for users who are not registered or who are not logged in through a link in the navbar.

-The primary purpose is to act as marketing for the site for users who are learning about the site.
-The first section features a paragraph of text describing the site and it's worth to the user, and a list of "Benefits".
-The second section features more in depth descriptions about the benefits of the site and explains how the site's features meet those benefits.
+The primary purpose is to act as marketing for the site for users and business who are learning about the site.
+This can intise them to register and increase the popularity of the site to see what they can offer or how to increase there business.

-On larger screens, the about page is displayed in rows with the contents displayed as alternating columns of text and promotional material.
-On smaller screens, page is displayed as alternating rows of text and promotional material.

 ### Contact Page

 <details>